 - Grows extremely fast

 - Delicious and extremely nutritious

-Barramundi need lots of dissolved oxygen going into their tank and they need very good quality water.
+Barramundi need lots of dissolved oxygen going into their tank and perfect quality water.

 Barramundi thrives at a specific range of 71 to 80 degrees F and a pH range of 7.2 to 8.0.

-Despite the specific conditions and amount of care necessary for successful farming, Barramundi has one of the fastest growth rates among fish in an aquaponic system and is harvestable at 1 lb. in a 6 month period.
-They have a highly prized meat that is extremely nutritious and high in Omega fatty acids.
+Despite the specific conditions and amount of care necessary for successful farming, Barramundi has one of the fastest growth rates among fish in an aquaponic system.
+It is harvestable at one lb. in 6 months.
+They have highly prized meat that is exceptionally nutritious and high in Omega fatty acids.

 - Temp: 68 - 77° F 20 - 25° C